nascimento-felipe/nascimento-felipe/README.md

 - I play acoustic guitar and electric guitar since i was 15 yo and now I'm learning piano all by myself.
 - I love philosophy and i will study it as a hobby when i finish my Bachelor's degree in CS.
 I aim to get also a bachelor's degree on philosophy.
-- I am a Senior DeMolay, trying to follow his - Jacques DeMolay - purpose, who would rather die than surrender his companions, and I try to live a life which is worthy living, being honest with my principles and my promises.
+- I am a Senior DeMolay, trying to follow his - Jacques DeMolay - purpose, who would rather die than give up his companions and the Templar Order to the King, and I try to live a life which is worthy living, being honest with my principles and my promises.
 - I love to help people and build tools and things that will help them in some way.